etf1/kafka-transformer/README.md

 # Instrumentation

-If you need to instrument each main actions of the kafka transformer, you can provide an implementation of the Collector interface :
+If you need to instrument each main actions of the kafka transformer, you can provide an implementation of the Collector interface:

 ```golang
 type Collector interface {